payne/documentation/quickReference/SASS-Quick-Reference.md

 Find unused styles with the CSS Profiles feature:
 1. Click the Profiles tab.
-2. Select “Collect CSS Selector Profile”
+2. Select "Collect CSS Selector Profile"
-3. Press “Start”.
+3. Press "Start".
 4. Go through all the parts of the site, click on stuff, hover over stuff, etc.
 5. Click the red stop sign in the bottom left when you’re done.
 6. Click on the profile you just created and sort by matches ascending.